foundryvtt/dnd5e/wiki/Contributing-to-the-Wiki.md

 # Submitting to the Wiki

 ## Create a Wiki Issue
-Just like any other issue on the repo, the title should reflect a brief description of the task at hand, and the Description should provide us with information about what will be added to the wiki.
+Just like any other Issue on the repo, the title should reflect a brief description of the task at hand, and the description should provide us with information about what will be added to the wiki.
 Make sure to include all of your assets in this issue, as mentioned in the style guide above.
 Example: Review the Issue created for submitting this document you're currently reading here: [Wiki - Create a Contributing to the Wiki guide](https://github.com/foundryvtt/dnd5e/issues/2379)

 ## Submit a PR
 In order to contribute directly to the Wiki, you will need to fork the dnd5e repo and make a branch from the `publish-wiki` branch of the repo, then you will be able to add your Markdown files or update the existing files, and submit a Pull Request.

 ### Fork the `dnd5e` Repo
 To contribute to the wiki, [fork this project](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 Once you have forked the dnd5e repo, you will want to create a branch from the `publish-wiki` branch of the dnd5e repo.
-To do this, click on the branches button, then click on New Branch.
+To do this, click on the Branches button, then click on New Branch.
 Give your new Branch a descriptive name, then make sure to update the Source to the upstream repository `foundryvtt/dnd5e`and select the `publish-wiki` branch.
 You only need to fork the `dnd5e` repo once, but you will create a new branch for each new issue/PR.

 https://github.com/foundryvtt/dnd5e/assets/86370342/26c67b33-9260-4bfa-a9be-78054a248d1c